DATE: November 9, 2006

 CHRISTMAS TREE CUTTING PERMITS NOW AVAILABLE

 Christmas tree tags are available now from your local Bureau of Land Management (BLM) Office.
 BLM tree permits are $3.00 each with a limit of five per person.
-Permits for tree cutting on BLM administered lands can be purchased at the Elko BLM Office, 3900 Idaho Street, during regular office hours, 7:30 a.m. to 4:30 p.m., Monday through Friday.
-Permits may also be obtained by mail from the BLM, Elko BLM Office, 3900 Idaho Street, Elko, NV 89801 before December 11th.
-Mail-in requests should include a check or money order payable to the Department of Interior-BLM, a return address, and the name and address of each person requesting a tree.
+Tags for Christmas tree cutting on BLM-administered lands in the Elko area can be purchased at the BLM office, 3900 Idaho Street, Elko, during regular office hours, 7:30 a.m. to 4:30 p.m., Monday through Friday, or by mail from the BLM, 3900 Idaho Street, Elko, NV 89801 before December 11.
+Mail-in requests should include a check or money order payable to the Department of the Interior-BLM, a return address, and the name and address of each person requesting a tree.

 People are advised to plan ahead for their tree-cutting activities.
 Cold weather combined with snow can make travel into the mountains dangerous.
 Emergency equipment and supplies such as chains, snow tires, a first aid kit, blankets, and extra food and water are recommended.
 Always tell someone where you are going and an expected return time.
 Have a safe outing.